modir/laminas-book/docs/operation.md

 }
 ~~~

+!!! note
-> Technically, in Laminas you *can* use the same factory class for instantiating several services that have similar
+    Technically, in Laminas you *can* use the same factory class for instantiating several services that have similar
-> instantiation code (for that purpose, you can use the `$requestedName` argument passed to the `__invoke()` method of the factory).
+    instantiation code (for that purpose, you can use the `$requestedName` argument passed to the `__invoke()` method of the factory).
-> However, *mostly* you will create a different factory per each service.
+    However, *mostly* you will create a different factory per each service.

 ### Registering an Abstract Factory